mesho23/RSA-encryption/README.md

 node app.js

-and now you can use it by going to your browsers and accessing localhost:3030.
+and now you can use it by going to your browser and accessing localhost:3030.

 if you face an error in npm i or node app.js, this means you don’t have them installed